State agency greenhouse gas reporting

 Reducing Greenhouse Gas Emissions in Washington State Government

 Dec.
-7, 2022 — Ecology and SEEP presented a progress report on state agency efforts to combat climate change to Gov. Jay Inslee.
+7, 2022 — Ecology and SEEP presented a progress report on state agency efforts to combat climate change to former Governor Jay Inslee.

 Emissions reporting instructions and training

-We are responsible for collecting emissions data.
+We're responsible for collecting emissions data.
 SEEP is responsible for working with state agencies on emission-reduction strategies.
-Now, our two agencies have combined reporting requirements, and we offer resources below to simplify the process.
+Our two agencies collaborate to combine reporting requirements, and we have resources below to simplify the process.

 Instructions

-• For questions about the emissions calculator or uploading documents to SAGE, contact Stacey Waterman‑Hoey.
+• For questions about the emissions calculator or uploading documents to the SAGE application through your SAW account (login required), email cprsage@ecy.wa.gov.

 Other required greenhouse gas reports